 Fresh air is good for you.
 We all know this - it’s an uncontested truth.
 Yet we spend most of our days indoors, often in poorly ventilated offices, and for the past year, in our own homes due to the pandemic.

 Sure, installing air purifiers around the home or investing in proper building ventilation is a good idea.
-But businesses are starting to realize the importance of wellness in the workplace, which is why a lot of companies are now opting for designated outdoor office space.
+But businesses are starting to realize the importance of wellness in the workplace, which is why a lot of companies are now opting for a designated outdoor office space.

 Designing an outdoor office space can seem like an impossible feat.
 There are too many unknowns, and the weather is unpredictable.